brikis98/yevgeniy-brikman-homepage/_posts/2012-01-30-sherlock-reichenbach-fall-what-really.md

 When Moriarty blew his brains out, Sherlock had no choice, and jumped.
-He landed in the truck, covered himself with some sort of blood (possibly provided by Molly), and dropped down onto the pavement to play dead.
+He landed in the truck, covered himself with some sort of blood (possibly provided by Molly), and dropped onto the pavement to play dead.
 In fact, he did better than that.
 We saw Holmes with a bouncy ball much of the episode; it turns out there is a classic [magic trick](http://www.freemagictricks4u.com/heart-stop.html) that involves